bhekie2k/Azure-SIEM-Challenge/README.md

 3. **Setting Up Azure Sentinel**
    - Create a Log Analytics workspace.
-   - Set up Azure Sentinel and connect it to the workspace.
+   - Enable Azure Sentinel and connect it to the workspace.
-   - Add Data Connectors and configure Data Collection Rules to pick up on Common Windows Events.
+   - Add Data Connectors and configure Data Collection Rules to pick up on Common Windows Events from the honeypot VM.
    - Ensure the honeypot is sending logs to the Log Analytics workspace through Azure Monitor.

 4. **Data Visualization**